sipeed/MaixPy/docs/doc/en/basic/view_src_code.md

 MaixPy is implemented based on Python, with some functions written in Python and most of the underlying code written in C/C++.
 This ensures efficient performance.

 If you have questions while using a function, you can consult this document and the API documentation.
-If your doubts are still unresolved, you can find the underlying implementation source code using the method described in this article. **You are also welcome to contribute to the documentation or code if you discover issues, and become a MaixPy developer!**
+If your doubts are still unresolved, you can find the underlying implementation source code using the method described in this article. **You are also welcome to contribute to the documentation or code, and become a MaixPy developer!**

 ## Check the Documentation First